hrodriguez007/quiz-app-heidy/README.md

-### This is a To-Do List App using HTML, CSS, and JS
+### This is a Quick Quiz App using HTML, CSS, and JS

 [Click here to see it live](https://hrodriguez007.github.io/quiz-app-heidy/)